tnichols217/notes-old/Biology/Ch17-20/Fungi.md

 - **Mycelium**- Netlike mass of hyphae
 - **Fruiting body**- Reproductive structure (visible to us above ground)
-- **Cross walls**- hyphae can be dived into cells by walls called septa septa have holes for materials to pass through
+- **Cross walls**- hyphae can be dived into cells by walls called septa
+	- Have hole to a